nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. All changes made are reflected in the json file.

-1. _{ more test cases …​ }_

 ### Viewing Candidates

    1. Viewing a candidate while all candidates are being shown

-      1. Prerequisites: List all persons using the `list` command.
+      1. Prerequisites: List all candidates using the `list` command.
 Multiple candidates in the list.

       1. Test case: `view n/Adib j/Developer`<br>
          Expected: Candidate with their details will be shown on the display panel.